albertoferrandez/albertoferrandez/README.md

 - 👋 Hi, I’m Alberto Ferrandez
-- 👀 I’m interested in ...
-Front-end development
+- 👀 I’m Front-end development
-- 🌱 I’m currently learning ...
-JavaScript and React
+- 🌱 JavaScript and React
 - 📫 How to reach me ... https://www.linkedin.com/in/albertoferrandezmiralles/